EfiLygda/Excel-Projects/Sales Data/ReadMe.md

     - `S1.
 Answers`: Contains the answers to the questions for the analysis.
     - `S2.
 Small Dashboard`: Contains a small dashboard providing a quick summary of the product lines by each order status

-- In [`Detailed Results`](https://github.com/EfiLygda/Excel-Projects/blob/main/Sales%20Data/Datailed%20Results.md#datailed-results) the questions and the detailed insights infered from the data are located.
+- In [`DetailedResults`](https://github.com/EfiLygda/Excel-Projects/blob/main/Sales%20Data/Datailed%20Results.md#datailed-results) the questions and the detailed insights infered from the data are located.

 ## Tools Used